 MS Program

-The MS program in electrical and computer engineering requires 36 to 40 semester hours of study.
+The MS program in electrical and computer engineering requires 36 semester hours of study.
 How you earn those credits—and what your academic experience is like—depends on whether you select the thesis option or the coursework-only option.
 Both are explained on this page.

 Academic tracks: The ECE department has identified groups of courses that can help guide your academic planning based on the areas of electrical and computer engineering in which you seek to specialize.
 You can find descriptions of each track and its associated courses on this page.